Irina Berezhna: Political career

-In the 2014 parliamentary election, Berezhna did not participate.

 Personal life

 Berezhna had a daughter Daniella, born in 2009.
 It is not officially known who the father of Daniella is; although Ukrainian media reports claim it is businessman Boris Fuksman.

-Death and burial
+Death and funeral

-Irina Berezhna died on 5 August 2017 in a car accident near the Adriatic coast of Croatia.
+Irina Berezhna died on 5 August 2017 in a car accident near the Adriatic Sea coast of Croatia.

 The driver lost control, and the car went off the winding road.
 Her daughter survived.
-Ukrainian newspaper "Fakty" regarding Croatian portal zadarski.slobodnadalmacija.hr informed that the incident took place in the middle of the night at 01:30 on a highway between the Croatian port village Maslenica and a small settlement Posedarje along the bay Novigradsko more.
+Ukrainian newspaper Fakty, citing Croatian portal zadarski.slobodnadalmacija.hr, wrote that the incident took place in the middle of the night at 01:30 on a highway between the Croatian port village Maslenica and a small settlement Posedarje along the bay Novigradsko more.
 Two others perished in the crash: a female of 37 and a 38-year-old male, a citizen of Bulgaria.

-A "Mercedes" with a Bulgarian license plate was driving towards Posedarje, but for unknown reasons, left the road and ran into a pole.
+A Mercedes with a Bulgarian license plate was driving towards Posedarje, but for unknown reasons, left the road and ran into a pole.
 As a result of the road incident, an 8-year-old child in the car was injured.
 The girl was taken to a hospital in the city of Zadar.

-On 10 August 2017, in the Refectory Church of the Kiev Cave Monastery, a memorial service was held, which was attended by a number of politicians and celebrities, including parliamentary Dmytro, brother of Mykhailo Dobkin, Nestor Shufrych, Hanna Herman, Davyd Zhvania, Mykola Martynenko, Ihor Huzhva, Olha Freimut, Svetlana Loboda, and others.
+On 10 August 2017, in the Refectory Church of the Kyiv Pechersk Lavra, a memorial service was held, which was attended by a number of politicians and celebrities, including People's Deputies Dmytro Dobkin Nestor Shufrych, Hanna Herman, Davyd Zhvania, Mykola Martynenko, Ihor Huzhva, Olha Freimut, Svetlana Loboda, and others.

-According to Strana.ua Daniella, a daughter of Berezhna, will be fostered by Boris Fuksman.
+According to Strana.ua, Berezhna's daughter was to be fostered by Boris Fuksman.
 Berezhna was buried the same day at Zvirynets Cemetery.